Sainath00/hcg/README.md

 ![alt text](https://github.com/wasdac9/hand-cricket/blob/main/out_screen.PNG?raw=true)

 When the computer takes the wicket of the player, a out screen is displayed.
-This screen displays some details like the score computer need to win and the changed state of the player to "Bowling".
+This screen displays some details like the score computer needs to win and the changed state of the player to "Bowling".
 (Here the player's score is 18, and the computer needs to beat this score to win.)

 ### **End Screen**